hfereidouni/DataScience/interactivedebuggingtool.markdown

     - The tool will dynamically update the available games and events based on your choices.

 8. **Note on Data Availability:**
-    - The tool includes error handling for cases where data for a specific game may be unavailable, particularly in the 2019 Regular season.
+    - The tool includes error handling for cases where data for a specific game may be unavailable, particularly in the **2019 Regular season**.

 9. **End Interaction:**
     - When you're done exploring NHL game data, you can close the Jupyter Notebook or clear the output of the code cell to end the tool's interaction.